FDA releases its stance on regulating AI in healthcare

 Approaches to regulation must also be created that balance the needs of the entire healthcare ecosystem, from large companies to startups, and regulators must concentrate on patient health outcomes while weighing the use of AI for financial optimization for health systems, developers and payers.

-The agency wrote that it has long been preparing for the incorporation of AI into healthcare and biomedical product development, but it acknowledges that AI presents unique challenges and opportunities.
+The Agency wrote that it has long been preparing for the incorporation of AI into healthcare and biomedical product development, but it acknowledges that AI presents unique challenges and opportunities.

 "The evolution of AI illustrates a major quality and regulatory dilemma.
 Since the safety and effectiveness of many AI models depends on recurrent evaluation of their operating characteristics, the scale of effort needed could be beyond any current regulatory scheme," the FDA wrote.